-Water pressure regulators are commonly available at any well stocked RV dealership and many large retail discount or home supply centers.
+Water pressure regulators are commonly available at most RV dealerships and many large retail discount or home supply centers.

 UTILITY LIGHT

 A light is located up on the left sidewall to illuminate the utility hook-up area when needed.

 The switch is located in the water service center compartment.